 A: The Architecture Code is there to protect

 Yes.
-We will be doing that with a small list of preferred construction firms although we are happy to sell sites without a construction contract.
+We are doing that with a small list of preferred construction firms although we are happy to sell sites without a construction contract.

 Penlink is a new regional link road to be constructed between State Highway 1 at the current Weiti entrance and Whangaparoa to the north of Weiti.
 Penlink is consented, forms part of the Auckland Council Long Term Plan, and further work is being done now on the alignment and engineering of Penlink prior to committing to a start date.
 Penlink will track the western boundary of Weiti on land previously part of Weiti acquired by the Council.
 Weiti is permitted several access points to Weiti.
 When Penlink is built access to State Highway 1 will be via Penlink.
 The effect of the construction of Penlink will be to improve access to the CBD and to the north.
 The effect of establishment of the interchange for Penlink early, as is being discussed, will similarly improve access to Weiti.

-We have completed construction of a high quality public sealed road from the edge of WeitiBay to East Coast Road as the first part of the WeitiBay development.
-This road becomes a public road on issue of titles – guaranteeing access to WeitiBay.
+We have completed construction of a high quality 5km public sealed road from the edge of WeitiBay to East Coast Road.
 The Private Roads within WeitiBay are high quality sealed roads and the road from the gate at WeitiBay to East Coast Road is a public two lane sealed road.
-These roads are all required as part of the conditions of title and all roads and their surrounds are to be extensively landscaped to designs completed by Boffa Miskell Limited, one of New Zealand’s foremost landscape and planning firms.
 The Council is required as a matter of law to maintain access - including while Penlink is being built.

 East Coast Road was formerly the main state highway north of Auckland.
 It is operating well under its original design capacity and can absorb the Weiti development.
 Beca Infrastructure Limited are advising on all aspects of traffic management and roads as we work with Auckland Council to ensure smooth integration with the Council’s infrastructure.
 Presently access to State Highway 1 is at the Silverdale interchange to the north, and the Oteha Valley Rd interchange to the south.
 When the Penlink interchange is built, as part of Penlink or earlier, access will be via the Penlink interchange.